e-motions/emotions2maude_behavior/README.md

         structural features depends on whether there is any slot or out link in the behavior object.
 If any or if not, we also add a variable of type `Set{@StructuralFeatureInstance}`  to match all the remaining structural features.
         For the out links and slots, we use the Java class `ObjectStructFeatLHS`.
+The interested reader could go to the section dedicated to this matter.

     2. The *negative* equation with the following arguments (Java method `createOwiseEquation`):
       - A variable `OIDSET@:Set`.
       - A variable `OBJSET@:Set{@Object}`.